-(2) This man's art historian son developed the theory that imperfections in medieval churches were intentional "refinements."
+(7) This man's son was an art historian who developed the theory that imperfections in medieval churches were intentional "refinements" and not engineering errors.
 To secure a British patent, Thomas Hancock likely plagiarized the work of this man, who found that adding sulfur under heat solved longstanding problems with stickiness in the Eagle India company's products.
 For the point, name this American inventor of the rubber vulcanization process, whose name was later used by a major tire manufacturer.

-ANSWER: Charles Goodvear
+ANSWER: Charles Goodyear

-(3) The unplanned development of an area left out of this design created the so-called "Dave Thomas Circle," a triangular block containing only a lone Wendy's outlet.
+(8) This design's ultimately unrealized proposal to build a system of canals in tandem with roads was kept in Andrew Ellicott's revisions.
+The unplanned development of an area left out of this design created the so-called "Dave Thomas Circle," a triangular block containing only a lone Wendy's outlet.
 This design became the basis for the 1901 McMillan Commission's establishment of new parks and memorials.
 Diagonal state-named avenues and alphabetical streets are a legacy of, for the point, what 1791 design for the national capital by a French-born architect?